 (7) First Handwritten Bible

-In an attempt to relive the good old days, in 2011, British scribe and the official calligrapher to the Crown Office of the UK, Donal Jackson, assembled a calligrapher group.
+In an attempt to relive the good old days, in 2011, best language translator devices, British scribe and the official calligrapher to the Crown Office of the UK, Donal Jackson, assembled a calligrapher group.

 Completing what was to believe to be the first hand-written illustrated Bible Since Gutenberg’s invention of the press.
 This project allegedly completed after 12 years at a total price of $8 million.